-- employees considering voluntary redundancy are entitled to request an estimate of voluntary redundancy payment from HR on a confidential and without prejudice basis. - applications for voluntary redundancy are made to the Chair of the Selection Committee within the agreed period for volunteering (normally the midpoint of the 30 days).
-If a volunteer is accepted they should be notified of this in writing (appendix I) - the Governors Selection Committee will consider applications for voluntary redundancy prior to starting any methods of selection. - any requests for voluntary redundancy will be given full consideration, but there is no obligation on the part of the school to accept the application.
-However, if governors reject an application for voluntary redundancy and, instead, impose a compulsory redundancy they will need to have a sound business case for doing so. - if there is more than one applicant for voluntary redundancy in a particular pool then agreed criteria should be used in order to select the applicant(s) (see para 5.5) - (appendix I3) - if a volunteer(s) comes forward but is/are not accepted by the Selection Committee (appendix I2) then staff will be notified and there will be a further period of up to 5 working days allowed for other members of staff, within the ring-fence, to consider volunteering for redundancy.
+- employees considering voluntary redundancy are entitled to request an estimate of their redundancy payment from HR on a confidential and without prejudice basis. - applications for voluntary redundancy are made to the Chair of the Selection Committee within the agreed period for volunteering (normally the within the 30 day consultation period).
+If a volunteer is accepted they should be notified of this in writing (Appendix I1) - the Governors Selection Committee will consider applications for voluntary redundancy prior to starting any methods of selection. - any requests for voluntary redundancy will be given full consideration, but there is no obligation on the part of the school to accept the application.
+However, if governors reject an application for voluntary redundancy and, instead, proceed with compulsory redundancy they will need to have a sound business case for doing so.

+- if there is more than one applicant for voluntary redundancy in a particular pool then agreed criteria should be used in order to select the applicant(s) (see para 5.5) (Appendix I3) - if a volunteer(s) comes forward but is/are not accepted by the Selection Committee (Appendix I2) then staff will be notified and there will be a further period of up to 5 working days allowed for other members of staff, within the ring-fence, to consider volunteering for redundancy.
 If any further volunteers come forward they will be considered by the Selection Committee before compulsory selection is implemented.

-Note: Accepted volunteers for redundancy must be offered a right to representation and appeal.
+✓ Notes: (i) Accepted volunteers for redundancy must be offered a right to representation (and subsequent appeal).
 Although unlikely to be taken up very often, this is a best practice requirement and must be complied with.